gatoravi/recipes/_posts/blog/2016-02-28-Pesarattu.md

 ---
 ## Pesarattu

-This recipe is from Radhi Ramu.

-- Soak moong dal in water overnight.
+- Soak moong dal(green) in water overnight.

 - Blend in a blender(mixie) the next morning with a little bit of salt, a piece of ginger and 4 red chillies.